immutant/immutant.org/tutorials/jobs.md

 ## Scheduling Jobs

-Scheduling a job is as simple as calling the `schedule`  function from the `immutant.jobs` namespace:
+Scheduling a job is as simple as calling the `schedule` function from the `immutant.jobs` namespace.
+Let's see it in use - if you need an Immutant-ready application, see the [deployment tutorial] or grab the [sample application] from that tutorial.
+The rest of this tutorial will assume you are using that sample application.

+Add a job to your `immutant.clj`:

-<pre class="syntax clojure">(require '[immutant.jobs :as jobs])
+<pre class="syntax clojure">(ns immutant-demo.init
+  (:use immutant-demo.core)
+  (:require [immutant.web :as web]
+            [immutant.jobs :as jobs)) ;; require the jobs ns ...

 (jobs/schedule "my-job-name" "*/5 * * * * ?"
                 #(println "I was called!"))</pre>

+Now, if we deploy and run the application (via `lein immutant deploy && lein immutant run`), you should see the following log output:

+    ...
+    11:49:24,691 INFO  [org.jboss.as.server] (DeploymentScanner-threads - 2) JBAS018559: Deployed "immutant-demo.clj"
+    11:49:25,008 INFO  [stdout] (JobScheduler$immutant-demo.clj_Worker-1) I was called!
+    11:49:30,018 INFO  [stdout] (JobScheduler$immutant-demo.clj_Worker-2) I was called!
+    11:49:35,002 INFO  [stdout] (JobScheduler$immutant-demo.clj_Worker-3) I was called!
+    11:49:40,002 INFO  [stdout] (JobScheduler$immutant-demo.clj_Worker-1) I was called!
+    ...

 The `schedule` function requires three arguments:

 * *name* - the name of the job.
 * *spec* - the cron-style specification string (see below).
 * *f* - the zero argument function that will be invoked each time the job fires.

-Job scheduling is dynamic, and can occur anywhere in your application code.
+Job scheduling is dynamic, and can occur at any time during your application's lifecycle.
+We started the job above in `immutant.clj`, but it could also be done from anywhere within your application code.
 Jobs that share the lifecycle of your application are idiomatically placed in `immutant.clj`.

 You can safely call `schedule` multiple times with the same job name - the named job will rescheduled.